Justin Skolnick lives and works in Chicago.

 Friend and neighbor Nick Disabato asked me and a handful of others to read through the manuscript of his Kickstarter-funded book, Cadence & Slang.

-A scan of an early manuscript revealed that Nick knows what he’s talking about, and knows it better than anyone I’ve met in the industry.
-It was clear that he spends his days thinking and talking User Experience.
-Since he gave his editors the freedom to edit the text as we saw fit, I checked the text for clarity of expression, typically pointing out passages in need of greater explanation than he’d given.
-As a relative novice to the field in which he is an expert (he hates being called an expert), I found many passages that could stand elaboration, and he was glad for it.
+A scan of his manuscript revealed that Nick knows what he’s talking about, and knows it better than anyone I’ve met in the industry.
+Since he gave his editors the freedom to edit the text as we saw fit, I checked for clarity of expression, typically pointing out passages in need of greater explanation than he’d given.
+Then a relative novice, I found many passages that could stand elaboration, and he was grateful.

 Midway through the editing process, Nick tweeted, “every time @justinskolnick suggests zero edits to a paragraph of text that i've written, an angel gets its wings.”
-By my hand not too many angels took flight.
+By my hand few angels took flight.

-As a final note, I asked Nick to look over my description here.
-He suggested changes, most of which I could not disagree with, and went on to dispute the modest contribution I claim, contending that my edits to his book “were very far-reaching, from broad high-level issues to misplaced commas.”
+As a final note, I had Nick look over my write-up here.
+He suggested edits, most of which were sound, and disputed the modest contribution I claim, contending my edits “were very far-reaching, from broad high-level issues to misplaced commas.”
 So be it.

 Edits for the conclusion of Cadence & Slang, with insertions on the verso (not pictured).
-The last few pages of manuscript were thrice folded to fit the pocket of my messenger bag, brought along to a local bar, and slipped into his backpack while he was in the john.
+The last few pages of manuscript were folded, brought along to a local bar, and slipped into Nick’s bag while he was in the john.